Horse racing: United Arab Emirates

 The Meydan Racecourse in Dubai, reportedly the world's largest race track, opened on March 27, 2010, for the Dubai World Cup race.
-The race track complex contains two tracks with seating for 60,000, a hotel, restaurants, theater and museum.
+The race track complex contains two tracks with seating for 60,000, a hotel, restaurants, theater and a museum.

 There is no parimutuel betting in the UAE as gambling is illegal.

 South America

 Argentina

 In Argentina the sport is known as turf.
 Some of the most famous racers are Irineo Leguisamo, Vilmar Sanguinetti, Marina Lezcano, Jorge Valdivieso, Pablo Falero and Jorge Ricardo.
+The most notable Argentine horse of recent decades is Invasor, who won Uruguay's Triple Crown in 2005; won four U.S. Grade I races in 2006, including the Breeders' Cup Classic, on his way to being named that country's Horse of the Year; and ended his racing career in 2007 with two more Grade I/Group One wins, including the Dubai World Cup.

 Carlos Gardel's tango Por una cabeza is about horse racing, a sport of which he was a known fan.
 Gardel was a good friend of Irineo Leguisamo, who is the most recognized Uruguayan jockey, who raced numerous years in Argentine.

 Betting

 At many horse races, there is a gambling station, where gamblers can stake money on a horse.
 Gambling on horses is prohibited at some tracks; Springdale Race Course, home of the nationally renowned TD Bank Carolina Cup and Colonial Cup Steeplechase in Camden, South Carolina, is known as one of the tracks where betting is illegal, due to a 1951 law.
 Where gambling is allowed, most tracks offer parimutuel betting where gamblers' money is pooled and shared proportionally among the winners once a deduction is made from the pool.
 In some countries, such as the UK, Ireland, and Australia, an alternative and more popular facility is provided by bookmakers who effectively make a market in odds.
 This allows the gambler to 'lock in' odds on a horse at a particular time (known as 'taking the price' in the UK).
 Parimutuel gambling on races also provides not only purse money to participants but considerable tax revenue, with over $100 billion wagered annually in 53 countries.